-- They can be newly created for an application → avoid confusion with resources in other graphs - They can be IRIs that are already in common use - → support information integration and re-use across graphs slide 8 of 39
+- They can be newly created for an application → avoid confusion with resources in other graphs - They can be IRIs that are already in common use - → support information integration and re-use across graphs

 Which IRIs to use?

 Where do the IRIs that we use in graphs come from?